letsdeepchat/letsdeepchat/README.md

 ## 🧠 Fun Fact

-While debugging, I often explain code out loud — a method that’s helped me find subtle bugs more than once.
+While debugging, I often explain code out loud.
+A method that’s helped me find subtle bugs more than once.
 I strongly believe clean, well-tested code is the best documentation a developer can write.